List of Judge Dredd characters: Judge Mortis

 One of Judge Death's Dark Judges.
 Mortis wears no helmet and has a sheep's skull for a head.
 The touch of his hands brings decay.
 Metals (except for gold) will break down and turn to dust, while a living victim will quickly decompose, soon leaving only bare bones that crumble away.
 In the prequel Deadworld stories, Mortis is shown to be Death's most trusted Dark Judge and closest confidant.

-Judge Mortis enjoys killing as it gives a sense of fulfilment to him.
-After the Dark Judges had murdered all of the inhabitants of Deadworld, Mortis fell into a depression as he had run out of victims to kill.
-He distracted himself with grotesque experiments, such as making "wine" from the bones of his victims.

 Judge Fear

 Judge Fear is one of the Dark Judges who serves under Judge Death.
 As his name states, he manipulates the fears of other people.
 Judge Fear wears a great helm with a visor that obscures his entire face.
 He often kills his victims by opening his visor and showing his horrible face to them, literally scaring the victim to death.
 Judge Fear's face manifests differently with each victim, and it sometimes unleashes a vision based on the victim's deepest fears.

-Judge Fear's face and illusions don't always work on strong-willed or specially trained targets.
+Judge Fear's face and illusions do not always work on strong-willed or specially trained targets.
 When he first shows his face to Judge Dredd, telling him to "Gaze into the face of fear", the man feels momentary terror but then resists and punches Fear's face, shouting, "Gaze into the fist of Dredd!"
 Likewise, Judge Fear found a child on his native Earth who was not afraid of him.